Kinross Wolaroi School: Presbyterian Ladies' College (The Kinross School)

-For the next 33 years Miller would shape the direction of the College and set very high standards for the student body as well as staff.

-In 1973, PLC also became co-educational, and changed its name to The Kinross School.
+In 1973, PLC became co-educational, and changed its name to The Kinross School.
 During this time Wolaroi was suffering from financial difficulties and the Methodist Church approached the Presbyterian Church to take over management of Wolaroi.
 In 1975 both The Kinross School Council and Wolaroi College Council agreed to amalgamate.

 Kinross Wolaroi School

 1975-2015

-In 1975 Wolaroi Methodist Boys' College and The Kinross School amalgamated to become Kinross Wolaroi School.
-With the creation of the Uniting Church in Australia in 1977, the School became a part of that Church.
+In 1975 Wolaroi College amalgamated with The Kinross School to form Kinross Wolaroi School.
+Following the formation of the Uniting Church in Australia in 1977, the School came under that denomination.

-After initial difficulties the school flourished in the region and a new era of development began.
-The direction came under the leadership of the school's second headmaster, Alan Anderson.
-Anderson made a series of reforms upon being appointed in 1978, in order to attract more students and to improve both academic and sports results.
-In 1979 Anderson made Cadets compulsory for boys, girls were allowed to join the unit from 1983.
-In that same year no Dux was announced 'because of low academic standards.'

-Anderson also reinforced traditional school discipline which led to adverse student reactions.
-This culminated in July 1979 when thirty boarders went on strike.
-The boarding students had decided to leave their boarding houses and sit on the Main (Wolaroi) Oval.
-They were demanding a relaxation of the new rules and regulations.
-The students were given five minutes to return to their boarding houses or face expulsion.
-The boarders returned to their houses.
-The students of Kinross Wolaroi were met with increased strictness with rules such as stricter uniform regulations, restrictions on leave downtown, and building team spirit through compulsory sport.

-After a period of expansion and after having pursued an aggressive marketing strategy in Western NSW to attract more regional boarders, the school entered a period of consolidation.
-This involved the upgrading and maintenance of the school's existing facilities and infrastructure.
+Alan Anderson was appointed headmaster in 1978 and served until 2001.
+In his first year he declined to announce a Dux, citing low academic standards.
+During his tenure he introduced stricter discipline, tighter uniform regulations, restrictions on student leave, and compulsory cadets for boys from 1979, then extended to girls in 1983.
+In July 1979, around thirty boarders staged a protest on the main Wolaroi oval seeking relaxation of the new rules; they returned to their boarding houses after being warned they faced expulsion.

-By 1988, the school had grown to 728 students and was now the largest co-educational boarding school in New South Wales and the fourth largest in Australia, with 384 boarders.

-In 1989 continued expansion in boarding numbers led to the lease of the Victorian mansion 'Croagh Patrick House' by the school.
+By 1988, enrollments had grown to 728 students, including 384 boarders, making it the largest co-educational boarding school in New South Wales and the fourth largest in Australia at that time.
+In 1989 continued expansion in boarding numbers led the school to lease of the Victorian-era Croagh Patrick House.

 In 1998, the former preparatory principal at Kinross Wolaroi, John Thomas Kennett, was convicted of sex offences against twelve boys.

-Reverend David Williams was appointed as the third Headmaster in 2002.
-He was succeeded by Brian Kennelly in 2007.
-Under Kennelly's leadership a building program was undertaken on the Wolaroi site, to upgrade much of the ageing infrastructure such as the Derek Pigot Auditorium (DPA) and many classroom facilities such as the Dr S. Pussell Science Block.
+Rev. David Williams was appointed as Headmaster in 2002 and was succeeded by Brian Kennelly in 2007.
+Under Kennelly's leadership a building program was undertaken to upgrade infrastructure such as the Derek Pigot Auditorium.